SDR Microplate Respirometry Protocol

 • Take larvae out of the squaricals and rinse them in filtered seawater to clean any debris off of them

-• Based on previous respirometry trials by AH, 5 P. acuta larvae per well or 6 M. capitata larvae per well will give good signals
+• Based on previous respirometry trials by AH, 5 P. acuta larvae per well or 6 M. capitata larvae per well will give consistent signals

 • Use a glass transfer pipette to transfer some larvae into a 6 or 24 well plate and separate them out so you can get 5-6 larvae.
 Count them and put them into small “bubbles” of water.